 Areas of Study

-Through doing and making pupils should be able to ‘see’ more perceptively and enjoy the visual aspects of the world in which we live.
+Through doing and making students should be able to ‘see’ more perceptively and enjoy the visual aspects of the world in which we live.

-To achieve these ends, pupils will explore colour, shape, line, tone, texture, pattern and form.
+To achieve these ends, students will explore colour, shape, line, tone, texture, pattern and form.

 They will use a broad range of media and techniques and a substantial amount of work will be done in sketchbooks.
 Homework will be regularly set and sketchbooks regularly used for gathering information, experimenting, documenting work and research.

-Schemes of work explore the formal elements, still-life, Cubism and Post Impressionism, and involve the use of ICT, print making, ceramics, sculpture, painting and drawing.
-Pupils also have the opportunity to explore other media, and are encouraged to be expressive and imaginative in their approach to the subject.
-Extra-curricular clubs have included painting, weaving, Christmas card making, and knitting.
+Schemes of work explore the formal elements, still-life, Cubism and Post-Impressionism, and involve the use of ICT, print making, ceramics, sculpture, painting and drawing.
+Students also have the opportunity to explore other media, and are encouraged to be expressive and imaginative in their approach to the subject.
+Extra-curricular clubs have included painting, weaving, Christmas card making and knitting.

-In addition to the items of stationery recommended at the beginning of this booklet, pupils will need a sketchbook (which they will be given by the school) and a range of art materials including 4B, 2B, and HB pencils, a set of coloured pencils or water based paints and glue.
+In addition to the general items of stationery recommended for students, they will need a sketchbook (which they will be given by the school) and a range of art materials including 4B, 2B, and HB pencils, a set of coloured pencils or water-based paints and glue.
 These will be necessary for completing homework and should be purchased from any stationery shop in preparation for September.